Trump shrugs off trade war concerns; China warns of market chaos

 Beijing could also step up pressure on U.S. companies operating in China, analysts say.

-In June, China issued a travel advisory warning Chinese tourists about the risks of travelling to the United States, citing concerns about gun violence, robberies and thefts.
+In June, China issued a travel advisory warning Chinese tourists about the risks of traveling to the United States, citing concerns about gun violence, robberies and thefts.

 Air China said on Tuesday it was suspending its flights on the Beijing-Honolulu route starting on Aug.
 27, following a review of its network.